 Diagnosing Co-Occurring Disorders: Integrated Screening Is Key

 Due to the high prevalence of dual diagnosis, integrated screening is widely used in both mental health care settings and SUD treatment settings.
-People seeking treatment for mental illness are screened for a substance use disorder, and vice versa.
+People seeking treatment for mental health disorder are screened for a substance use disorder, and vice versa.

-During medical detox, which is the first step of treatment for a substance use disorder, a variety of assessments are given to determine whether a mental illness is present and to try to determine whether the mental illness was caused by—or made worse by—the addiction or if it pre-dates the substance abuse.
+During medical detox, which is the first step of treatment for a substance use disorder, a variety of assessments are given to determine whether a mental health disorder is present and to try to determine whether the mental health disorder was caused by—or made worse by—the addiction or if it pre-dates the substance abuse.
 This information helps guide the treatment plan.

 Integrated Treatment Is Essential for Dual Diagnosis Recovery

 Treating just one disorder in a dual diagnosis will be largely ineffective for recovery from both.
 Successful recovery from both disorders requires integrated treatment.
-This involves treating the substance use disorder in the context of the mental illness and vice versa.
+This involves treating the substance use disorder in the context of the mental health disorder and vice versa.

 Treating both disorders at the same time, each in the context of the other, offers far better treatment outcomes, including: